fitwp/fitwp.github.io/docs/them.md

 ## Theme options

 After done installing and setup the theme, you might want to customize the theme to fit your needs.
 All the theme customization are location in *Customizer → Theme Options*.
+You can change all theme options in one place and preview the changes in real-time!
 There are various options for the theme and they'll be explained in the sections below

-## General options
+### General options

 ![favicon](http://i.imgur.com/FHj5yOZ.png)